The authors of each manuscript are asked to confirm that:

 4) They are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved;

-We require authors to refer to the criteria recommended by ICMJE for defining authorship:
+We require authors to refer to the criteria recommended by the International Committee of Medical Journal Editors (ICMJE) for defining authorship (1):

-• Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work;
+1) Substantial contributions to the conception and design of the study; or the acquisition, analysis, or interpretation of the data for the work; AND

-• Drafting the work or revising it critically for important intellectual content;
+2) Drafting the article or reviewing it critically for important intellectual content; AND

-• Final approval of the version to be published;
+3) Final approval of the version to be published; AND

 (I) Conception and design: